michaellunzer/Home-Assistant-Custom-Component-Fortnite/README.md

 ## Why?

 It can show you how well you're playing the game with stats like:
-- How many kills you've earned
+- How many eliminations you've earned
 - Kill/Death Ratio
-- Kills Per Game
+- Eliminations Per Game
 - Total Matches Played Per Mode
 - Your Fortnite Score
 - Your Score Earned Per Match